What Are Conjunctions in Spanish? (With Examples)

 Exercise 1: Fix the Conjunction

-Transform these English-thinking sentences into natural Spanish:
+Rewrite these into natural Spanish:

 1. Quiero ir, pero no tengo tiempo, pero también estoy cansado.